 The Bachelor’s in Finance provides students with both the economic theory and the practical tools for financial analysis, accounting control, and asset allocation/valuation.
-Graduates from the Bachelor’s in Finance programme are leading recruits for Kazakhstan’s banks, foreign corporations, and the Big Four accounting firms.
+Graduates from the Bachelor’s in Finance program are leading recruits for Kazakhstan’s banks, foreign corporations, and the Big Four accounting firms.
 At the same time, KBS is a thought leader in Kazakhstani financial education – classical theory and value under assumptions of efficiency are taught, but so too are their real-world limitations in an emerging market.

 The overarching common goals are to: